iankils/IW-L3.2-MiniProject3-TheInteractiveSite/README.md

 # Directions:
-Your task is to make this site interactive (repl.it | github) and accessible.
+Your task is to make this site interactive and accessible*.
 The first section will display to the user a heart emoji thats the same color that the user picks.
 The second section is a number guessing game that the site will help the user find by saying to guess higher or lower.
 For the third section, enter all 7 continents and the site will have an image of each of them appear as you do.
 Lastly, use the color input to pick a color, check the checkbox to say you're not a robot, and click the button to change the website's background color.

 1. Before we start coding, look through the files to see what you're working with.
 Reminder, this is best practice when ever working on a new project.